KOrfanakis/Web_Scraping_With_Python/README.md

 The workflow for web scraping with Python can be divided into the following three steps:

-1. **Obtaining the HTML**: Firstly, we need to send an HTTP request to the webpage server that we want to scrape.
+1. **Obtaining the HTML**: Firstly, we need to send an HTTP request to the web page server that we want to scrape.
 If the request is successful, the server will respond with the HTML content of the page.

 2. **Parsing the HTML**: Most of the obtained HTML data is nested, making it difficult to extract information using stand string processing techniques.
 Instead, we need a parser, i.e. an algorithm/program designed to parse the HTML and create a parse/syntax tree of the HTML data.